aapen/aapen/README.md

     $ make clean all

-Then, copy the firmware and kernel to a blank SD card:
+Then, copy the firmware and kernel to a blank SD card, for example:

     $ cp firmware/* /media/<SD-card>/
     $ cp kernel.img /media/<SD-card>/

+The end state for the SD card is to have a FAT32 filesystem on it with the following files

+    kernel.img
+    firmware/bootcode.bin
+    firmware/start.elf

-Put the prepared SD card into the RPi, connect the USB-to-Serial cable, and power-up to the console.
+Put the prepared SD card into the RPi, connect the USB-to-Serial cable (for how to connect you can reference [RPi Serial Connection](http://elinux.org/RPi_Serial_Connection)), and power-up to the console.

+To get to the console, you'll need to connect.
+Here are two ways to try:

+    $ minicom -b 115200 -o -D <Port_Name>

+Where `<Port_Name>` is something like `/dev/ttyUSB0` or similar (wherever you plugged in your USB-to-Serial cable).

+Alternatively, if `minicom` is not working (this happened before), you could use screen:

+    $ screen <Port_Name> 115200

+Where `<Port_Name>` is, again, something like `/dev/ttyUSB0`.

+The console will be waiting for an input, press `<ENTER>`.
+You should then see:

+    pijFORTHos <version> sp=0x00008000

+The FORTH REPL will be running, try typing:

+    DEPTH .

+and press `<ENTER>`.
+Since nothing is on the stack, you should see `0` printed to the console.

 ## FORTH Definitions